Tips and a List of The Best Team Communication Apps and Internal Communications Software

 But phone calls come with limitations.
 They’re really best for 1-on-1 communication.
 They don’t scale well unless you’re using an autodialer.
 And fewer people are answering the phone these days (many prefer text messages and email).

-Internal chat apps, text messages, email, and voice calls are all viable ways to communicate as a team.
+Internal chat apps, text messages, email, and voice calls are all viable ways to communicate as a team and improve employee engagement.

 But with all these options, your internal communication strategy should really be about how you use and unify these messaging channels.